alenb/woocommerce-australian-post-extension/readme.txt

 == Description ==
 Australia Post WooCommerce Extension is a Wordpress Plugin that integrate the Australia Post service, it will calculate the shipping cost and the delivery time for your customer.

+* The plugin supports The new Shipping Zones which introduced in WooCommerce 2.6.0

 = Pro Features =
 [Upgrade to Pro](https://wpruby.com/plugin/australia-post-woocommerce-extension-pro/ "Upgrade to Australia Post WooCommerce Shipping Pro")